Glossary of Water Terms

 National Drinking Water Regulations, as established by the Safe Drinking Water Act of 1974.

-Naturally occuring organic chemical.
+Naturally occurring organic chemical.

 nominal filter rating